Pope John XXII

 Pope John XXII (Ioannes XXII, Giovanni XXII, Jean XXII; 1244 – 4 December 1334), born Jacques Duèze (or d'Euse), was head of the Catholic Church from 7 August 1316 to his death, in December 1334.
 He was the second and longest-reigning Avignon Pope, elected by the Conclave of Cardinals, which was assembled in Lyon.
 Like his predecessor, Clement V, Pope John centralized power and income in the Papacy and lived a princely life in Avignon.

 John opposed the policies of Louis IV the Bavarian as Holy Roman Emperor, which prompted Louis to invade Italy and set up an antipope, Nicholas V. John also opposed the Franciscan understanding of the poverty of Christ and his apostles, promulgating multiple papal bulls to enforce his views.
 This led William of Ockham to write against unlimited papal power.

 Following a three-year process, John canonized Thomas Aquinas on 18 July 1323.
 One of John's sermons on the beatific vision caused controversy which lasted until he retracted his views just before his death.
-John died in Avignon on 4 December 1334.
+John died in Avignon on 4 December 1334, around age 90.